JamesBracken/Jamies-Gym/README.md

 1. As a new user I would like to easily be able to navigate to the gym sign up to apply for a gym membership
 2. As a user I would like to be able to quickly see any potential for discounts or savings within the gym
 3. As a Fitness enthusiast I would like to be able to see detailed information of the different classes available to customers so I can decide if this is the right gym for me
 4. As a fitness enthusiast I would like to be able to see what amenities and other services the gym has to offer other than weight lifting and excercise
-5. As a member of the public I would like to be able to start out my gym journey by booking a gym induction, so I am able to learn how to use gym equipment safely
+5. As a new user, I would like to be able to start out my gym journey by booking a gym induction, so I am able to learn how to use gym equipment safely
-6. As a First-time visitor, I would like to be able to navigate to different parts of the website with relative ease, so I can find the information I need without frustration.
-Additionally the website should be responsive across multiple devices.
+6. As a First-time visitor, I would like to be able to navigate to different parts of the website with relative ease, so I can find the information I need without frustration Additionally the website should be responsive across multiple devices.
 7. As a user I would like to be able to book classes at the click of a button so I can come whenever I want
 8. As a new potential customer I would like to be able to see reviews from past gym guests to understand how others experience was within the gym